Nowadays, customers have access to a lot of information about what they want to buy.

 - hunters: prospect customers.
 They make the first contact with the prospect and schedule a meeting;

-- closers: show the product, prepare the commercial proposal, the contract, and close the deal.
+- closers: show the product, prepare the commercial proposal and the contract, and close the deal.

 While starting your strategy, it is important to use some techniques that ensure good results.